How These Non-Technical Founders Built Million-dollar Online Platforms. And You Can Too.

 - Test your idea, before you build.

-Building a platform or marketplace can be a costly venture, so you should be reasonably sure you have a viable business before you invest your precious money and time.
+Building a tech product can be a costly venture, so you should be reasonably sure you have a viable business before you invest your precious money and time.
 Test your idea manually, before hiring a coder.

-- Once you’re ready to build, hire a CTO.
+- Once you’re ready to build, hire a CTO or find a committed technical co-founder.